simpledotorg/simple-server/doc/arch/020-questionnaires-aka-dynamic-forms.md

 When server receives different questionnaire_responses for the same ID, it merges the 2 records in the following way:
 1. Latest `device_updated_at` takes precedence for every field, except `content`.
 1. A UNION of existing & new `content` is taken.
-1. For conflicting keys within content, latest update takes precedence.
+1. For conflicting keys within `content`, latest update takes precedence.
 1. Consider this specimen workflow:
     1. User #1 fills keys A, B, C & D on 6 Dec
     1. User #2 fills keys C, D, E & F on 7 Dec